 Table 5.26.
 A comparison of semantic associations reflected through collocates of flame in both datasets

-Also, not shown here is the fact that many of the body parts in the non-metaphoric data (cheek, feet, hands), relate to the REFLECTION/HEAT of the flame upon the body.
+Also, not shown here is the fact that many of the body parts in the non-metaphoric data (cheek, feet, hands), relate to the reflection/heat of the flame upon the body.
 Thus the phrase retains a non-metaphoric, more physical meaning, despite a similarity in semantic association.
 In contrast, the descriptions are more abstract in the metaphoric data.
 An example is the reoccurring image of a flame in a person’s breast or bosom (usually a flame of love or other emotion).
-Similarly, there are more nouns relating to HUMAN EMOTION (13 in the metaphors and only a single instance in the non-metaphors).
+Similarly, there are more nouns relating to human emotion (13 in the metaphors and only a single instance in the non-metaphors).
 Finally, the metaphoric data also presents a larger group of personified verbs, used to describe the behaviour or a characteristic of a flame (e.g. feed, leaped).
 Commonly, it is the personified verb which makes the concordance line metaphoric, as was also found in the middle group analysis (Section 5.1).
 The boundary between properties being exclusively associated with animate things and not being so associated is not clear-cut.
 Thus instances of flames alongside communicated have been identified by informants as both metaphoric (by the action of the heat, or from matter communicated from the flame of the lamp, or from the air itself) and non-metaphoric (i.e. with a view to recover the lantern which suddenly stove in, and the spirits communicated with the flame, the whole place was instantly in a blaze).

 In terms of collocation, differences were found amongst all word classes.
 Many of the collocates formed semantic associations which were seen to reoccur through all remaining analyses sections.
-The notion of abstraction together with HUMAN EMOTION signalled metaphoricity in most cases.
+The notion of abstraction together with human emotion signalled metaphoricity in most cases.
 The collocation old flame was also found to be highly frequent and unique to the metaphoric dataset.
 It has a specific metaphoric meaning, and can be labelled as a lexical item, with a high degree of fixedness.
-The noun collocate analysis revealed that BODY PARTS was a semantic association common amongst both datasets, but whilst the majority in the non-metaphoric set form part of a prepositional phrase detailing the location of the flame, or its effect on a person (the flame glinted in her eyes), with the exception of bosom this was not the case in the metaphoric set.
+The noun collocate analysis revealed that body parts was a semantic association common amongst both datasets, but whilst the majority in the non-metaphoric set form part of a prepositional phrase detailing the location of the flame, or its effect on a person (the flame glinted in her eyes), with the exception of bosom this was not the case in the metaphoric set.
 The nouns were found in more creative structures, such as the face of angry heaven’s flame.
 The use of the possessive, as in the last example, is also a common feature and specific to the metaphoric dataset.
 This, along with a greater use of possessive pronouns, suggests the flame is a more abstract concept, referring to emotion (often in a person), or being the expression of an emotion (belonging to rage, anger, love, or even freedom).